yrluo/yrluo.github.io/_projects/Financial-News-Sentiment-Representation.md

 ---

 ### Introduction
-This project aims at developing a Geometric Deep Learning (link) based algorithm to gain an understanding of:
+This project aims at developing a [Geometric Deep Learning](http://geometricdeeplearning.com/) based algorithm to gain an understanding of:

 1.	how financial news sentiment propagates through the company network,
 1.	and its consequential impacts on the investor and stock movements.